top of page

 The most frustrating LSAT experience is to study for hours on end, only to see your score stagnate.
 Trust me, you're not alone on this.
 Almost everyone who studies for the LSAT experiences this at some point.
 Let's discuss why people plateau and how to overcome this hurdle.

 But first, it's worth mentioning that plateaus don't necessarily mean you are doing something wrong.
 For many people it's just part of the game.
-Consider the following example--suppose you did a logic game and thoroughly reviewed it.
-It turns out you made a mistake with a particular question, and you learned from it.
-You then get excited and do a new game, only to find out that your score didn't improve.
+For example, suppose you did a logical reasoning question and thoroughly reviewed it.
+It turns out you made a mistake, and you learned from it.
+You then get excited and do a new section, only to find out that your score didn't improve.
 You begin to think all that studying was a waste of time.

 But it wasn't, as long as you truly learned from your mistake.
-You have to remember that not every game is the same, and the question of the same type you missed won't appear on every single game.
-You will learn little lessons from each game, passage, or question and in the moment you won't feel much of a difference from it.
+You have to remember that not every section is the same, and the question of the same type you missed won't appear on every single section.
+You will learn little lessons from each passage or question, and in the moment you won't feel much of a difference from it.
 But overtime, all of those tiny lessons add up to massive changes.

 Think about it this way--if you are trying to get in shape, do you see your body change every single day?
 No, you don't.
-But weeks or months at a time, you see gradual or even sudden progress.
+But weeks or months at a time, you may see gradual or even sudden progress.
 The same thing applies to the LSAT.
-For this reason, many people stay stagnant for a long time and then suddenly see a dramatic increase in their score because everything suddenly clicked for them.
+For this reason, many people stay stagnant for a while and then see a dramatic increase in their score because everything suddenly clicked for them.

 Also, plateaus can vary from person to person.
-Some people are naturally able to learn logic games very quickly, but other section types stagnate, or vice versa.
+Some people are naturally able to learn Logical Reasoning very quickly but Reading Comprehension stagnates, or vice versa.
 This is why I recommend giving yourself ample time to study for the LSAT.
 It's hard to predict exactly how long it will take you to reach your target score, so it is much better to overestimate than to underestimate.
 Sometimes, it's not that you're doing anything wrong.
 For many people, it's just a matter of time.

 That being said, there are certainly things you can do to break through LSAT plateaus more effectively.